 1. Call to Order Rak 2.
-Brief overview of Hybrid teleconference meeting procedures Springer 3.
-Roll call Springer 4.
+Roll call Springer 3.
 Public comment on related items not on the agenda.
-Rak 5.
-Review and approve the Legislative Committee meeting minutes from the meeting held on May 11, 2023.
-Action Rak Pages 4-7 6.
+Rak 4.
+Review and approve the Legislative Committee meeting minutes from the meeting held on July 13, 2023.
+Action Rak Pages 4-6 5.
 Review legislative update and, if appropriate, recommend approval of C/CAG legislative policies, priorities, or positions.
 (A position may be taken on any legislation, including legislation not previously identified in the legislative update.
-Action is only necessary if recommending approval of a policy, priority, or position.)
-Possible Action Robinson/Antwih/Shaw Rak Pages 8-15 7.
+Action is only necessary if recommending Possible Action Robinson/Antwih/Shaw Rak Pages 7-14 6. approval of a policy, priority, or position.)
 Adjournment Rak

-Next Meeting: July 13, 2023
+Next Meeting: November 9, 2023